Programs and Services Offered at CHKC

 - Winter Travel: This course focuses on the specific tools needed to travel safely and independently in the winter months.
 It shows consumers how to travel safely with icy conditions, and how to use sighted guide effectively during the winter.

-- Mobility Aids: This class is for those interested in knowing more about different mobility tools through learning about different types of canes and canes tips, how to do basic cane repairs, how to get a new cane through ADP, GPS devices, safety tips for travel and tactile maps.
+- Mobility Aids: This class is for those interested in knowing more about different mobility tools through learn about different types of canes and canes tips, how to do basic cane repairs, how to get a new cane through ADP, GPS devices, safety tips for travel and tactile maps.

 - Using a Guide Dog: This course focuses on individuals who have a guide dog, or who are thinking of going through the process of getting a guide dog.
 You will learn about what guide dogs do, who will pay, safety with guide dogs etc.